A to Z’s of Early Childhood

 Tips for Choosing Toys That Support Learning and Development:

-1. Find toys that are developmentally appropriate and interesting.
+1. Find toys and materials that are appropriate and interesting.

-When choosing toys for a young child, consider their ability level and preferences.
-For example, an older toddler who likes to play outside may like a toy shovel and pail.
+When choosing toys for a young child, consider their age, ability level and interests.
+For example, an older toddler who likes to play outside may enjoy using a measuring cup to dig in the sand.
+Young children may use common materials as toys, such as a preschooler using a blanket as a superhero cape.
 Some children may need toys that have been adapted to accommodate a motor, visual, or other disability.
-Other factors for identifying appropriate toys include:
+For example, providing toys that make noise can help an infant with low vision learn to reach and grasp.
+These questions may help you identify toys that support development and learning:

 Other Resources